 Go back with me to the Garden of Eden.
-Remember when God told Adam that he was free to choose the fruit from all but one tree of the Garden.
-Adam was in a perfect environment with only ONE lousy choice, but God said that he and Eve were free to choose to eat from the tree or not.
+Remember when God told Adam that he was free to choose the fruit from all but one tree of the Garden?
+Adam was in a perfect environment with only ONE lousy choice, but God said that he and Eve were free to choose whether to eat from the tree.

-Now the same is true for you and me.
+Now, the same is true for you and me.
 You are free to choose what is wrong!
 Of course, you know that.
-And, along with that choice, you are also choosing the consequences, which are painful and largely unexpected.
+Along with that choice, you also choose the consequences, which are painful and largely unexpected.

 Fortunately, the result of some bad choices can result in better behavior.
 How can that be?
 Because the consequences of bad choices plant a seed that can grow better behavior.